avaneev/prvhash/README.md

 message in a set is randomly seeded, this allows hashes of such set to closely follow the normal distribution.
-Without the seed, the normality is achieved as a second-order effect, with the internal random-number generator (the `Seed`) having a distribution skewed towards triangular distribution.
+Without the seed, the normality is achieved as a second-order effect, with the internal random-number generator (the `Seed`) having a strong distribution skew towards logarithmic distribution.
 In practice, the `InitLCG`, `InitSeed` (instead of `SeedXOR`), and initial hash, can all be randomly seeded (see the suggestions in `prvhash42.h`), adding useful initial entropy (64 + 64 + hash length bits of total entropy).

 32-, 64- and 128-bit PRVHASH pass all [SMHasher](https://github.com/rurban/smhasher)
 tests.
 256-bit PRVHASH also passes the Avalanche, DiffDist, Window, and Zeroes